Flinsch/ready-or-not/README.md

 });
 ```

-Furthermore, one potential issue with jQuery's event handling is that jQuery must be defined before the first access occurs: For reasons I do not want to discuss here, developers are advised to include the script files at the end of the body element, at least the big ones.
+Furthermore, one potential issue with jQuery's event handling is that jQuery must be defined before the first access occurs: For reasons that should not be discussed here, developers are advised to include the script files at the end of the body element, at least the big ones.
 But more often than never a specific webpage requires to run logic on the DOM via inline JavaScript:

 ```HTML
 <html>